insightsip/ISP4520-examples/README.md

 ## Test

-The LoRaWan examples are tested using the LoRa-alliance pre-certification tool LCTT.
+The LoRaWan Class A example has been tested using the LoRa-alliance pre-certification tool LCTT (For European regional parameters).

 ## Changelog